-Do you believe that you could be the target of a criminal investigation or were you already arrested for allegedly committing a sex crime in Florida?
+Do you believe that you could be the target of a criminal investigation or were you already arrested for a sex crime in Florida?
 Do not make any kind of statement to authorities without legal representation.

 Pensacola criminal defense attorney John Terrezza of Terrezza Law defends clients from Navarre, Pensacola Beach, Gulf Breeze, Milton, and surrounding communities in the greater Pensacola area.
-You can have him review your case during a completely free initial consultation by calling (850) 764-5291 or completing an online contact form today.
+You can have him review your case during a free initial consultation by calling (850) 764-5291 or completing an online contact form today.

 Numerous crimes are considered sexual offenses under Florida law.
 A few of the most common sex crimes include, but are not limited to: